dyatsouk/lib/README.md

 * `don_check(player, game, candidates)` *(don only)*

 `game` exposes the full history of previous rounds so strategies can base their decisions on past events.
-It also emits a callback whenever a new speech is recorded.
-Strategies that define ``on_speech(day_no, index, speech)`` will receive these events and can update their internal state only when new information appears instead of rescanning the entire history.
+It also emits structured events through a lightweight dispatcher.
+Strategies that define ``on_speech(day_no, index, speech)`` will receive speech events and can update their internal state only when new information appears instead of rescanning the entire history.
 This event‑driven approach is used by the "SingleSheriff" strategies to efficiently track sheriff claims.

 The repository includes simple example strategies: